The Association of Religion Data Archives (The ARDA)

 The Odum Institute maintains one of the oldest and largest archives of machine-readable data in the U.S. Its Louis Harris Data Center is the exclusive national repository for Louis Harris public opinion data.
 The Institute has an extensive collection of U.S. Census data, including one of the most complete holdings for 1970 Census files.
-Other major sources of data include the North Carolina State Data Center, which distributes North Carolina census data; and the National Center for Health Statistics.
-Its National Network of State Polls archive is recognized as the largest available collection of state-level surveys.
+Another major source of data is the North Carolina State Data Center.

 The Roper Center for Public Opinion Research is one of the world’s leading archives of social science data, specializing in data from surveys of public opinion.
 The data held by the Roper Center range from the 1930s, when survey research was in its infancy, to the present.
 Most of the data are from the United States, but over 50 nations are represented.

 World Christian Database